-Code Avengers have recently scored a breakthrough deal with the Chilean government that will benefit 1500 disadvantaged students in Chile.
-They’ll be providing their online curriculum to schools throughout Chile and will also conduct a three-day coding camp with students and teachers on the island of Rapa Nui - Easter Island.
+Code Avengers have recently scored a breakthrough deal with the Chilean government that will benefit 1500 disadvantaged students.
+They’ll be providing their online curriculum to schools throughout Chile and will also conduct a three-day coding camp with students and teachers on the island of Rapa Nui – Easter Island.

 Now, instead of playing with apps, the kids are creating them.

 As a game designer and producer, Maru’s focus is on indigenous storytelling and she has published several Māori games.
 She’s now on a mission to create games that educate, inspire and change the world.